Tiberias: Archaeology

 A 2,000 year-old Roman theatre was discovered 15 m under layers of debris and refuse at the foot of Mount Bernike south of modern Tiberias.
 It once seated over 7,000 people.

 In 2004, excavations in Tiberias conducted by the Israel Antiquities Authority uncovered a structure dating to the 3rd century CE that may have been the seat of the Sanhedrin.
 At the time it was called Beit Hava'ad.

-In June 2018, an underground Jewish mausoleum has been discovered.
-Archaeologist said that the mausoleum is between 1,900 to 2,000 years old as of 2018.
-The names of the dead, carved onto the ossuaries in Greek.
+In June 2018, an underground Jewish mausoleum was discovered.
+Archaeologists said that the mausoleum was between 1,900 to 2,000 years old as of 2018.
+The names of the dead were inscribed on the ossuaries in Greek.

-In January 2021, the foundations of a mosque dating to the earliest years of Muslim rule have been excavated just south of the Sea of Galilee by archaeologists led by Katia Cytryn-Silverman from the Hebrew University of Jerusalem.
+In January 2021, the foundations of a mosque dating to the earliest years of Muslim rule was excavated just south of the Sea of Galilee by archaeologists led by Katia Cytryn-Silverman from the Hebrew University of Jerusalem.
 Built around 670 CE, it is considered to have been the first purpose-built mosque in the city.